-Following is the structure of this paper.
+The following is the structure of this paper.
 In Section \ref{characlap}, we recall the characterization of the local Arthur packets in \cite[Section 2.2]{Art13} and prove Theorem \ref{wfslinear}.
 In Section \ref{def of FC's}, we recall certain twisted Jacquet modules associated to nilpotent orbits, following the formulation in \cite{GGS17}.
-In Section \ref{dimidentities}, we prove certain dimension identities for nilpotent orbits which are important ingredients for our main results.
+In Section \ref{dimidentities}, we prove certain dimension identities for nilpotent orbits, which are important ingredients for our main results.
 In Section \ref{nonvan}, we construct a particular element in each local Arthur packet and study its wavefront set.
-In Section \ref{vanandmain}, we prove our main result Theorems \ref{mainintro} and \ref{mainintroextra}.
-In Appendix \ref{appendix}, joint with Alexander Hazeltine and Chi-Heng Lo, we show that representations in local Arthur packets share the same central character, which will be used in the proofs in Section \ref{vanandmain}.
+In Section \ref{vanandmain}, we prove our main result Theorems \ref{mainintro}.
+In Appendix \ref{appendix}, together with Alexander Hazeltine and Chi-Heng Lo, we show that all representations in any local Arthur packet share the same central character, which has its own interests.